merrymitch/COMP4320/README.md

 # COMP 4320
-- Introduction to Computer Networks Projects and Homework
+COMP 4320 Projects and Homework
-- DISCLAIMER: By duplicating, copying, or redistributing material found in this the website and GitHub Repository, you(the "User") are in direct violation of Auburn University Title XII Student Academic Honesty Code: Violations 1201.4 (Violations of the Student Academic Honesty Code).
+Introduction to Computer Networks

 ```

-        Total Views per Day from 2022-10-11 to 2022-12-15
+        Total Views per Day from 2022-10-11 to 2022-12-16

         Repository Views
       14 ┼                      ╭╮